Alone

 Being alone at a time of distress

-Is an unsettling feeling, I must confess.
+Brings unsettling feelings, I must confess.

 But shortly thereafter, my phone resounds,